Chiang Mai province: Tourism

 Chiang Mai province is the tourist hub of the north and one of Thailand's most important tourist destinations.
 It is considered one of the most scenic provinces in the country due to its mountain ranges, valleys, flora, and fauna.
 For example, the Hang Dong Canyon is coveted as a great tourist attraction.
 Furthermore, unlike most of Thailand, in some months, the climate in the north and Chiang Mai is cool, fresh, and misty.

+Location protected areas

 Health

 Each amphoe of Chiang Mai has its own hospital, but among the largest are located in Mueang Chiang Mai District and include Maharaj Nakorn Chiang Mai Hospital and Nakornping Hospital.

 Local products

 Chiang Mai is a handicrafts centre, with a variety of antiques, silver jewellery, and embroidery, Thai silks and cottons, basketry, celadon, silverware, furniture, lacquerware, woodcarvings, and parasols.

 Local culture

 The north of Thailand's culture is Lanna in origin and the people are proud of their northern roots.
 The region is home to distinctive foods, music, arts, way of life, and even language.
 Chiang Mai is home to various hill tribes and their own distinctive cultures.